equivalent/equivalent.github.io/_posts/til/2024-01-16-inline-svg-in-ruby-on-rails.md

 <%= render "my_svg_image", height: 50 %>
 ```

+Obvious benefit is that these are just partials = your IDE will provide same benefits (e.g. RubyMine has feature "find usage" and you will find every line of code loading the partial/svg file)

 But once you have more icons you will find out this is difficult to maintain
 as you cannot preview the icons from partials (browser, IDE,..).

-Also you need to edit every partial where SVG  needs to accept HTML argument (e.g. height)
+But more important you need to edit every partial where SVG  needs to accept HTML argument (e.g. height)

 ### Solution 3